enr/xite/src/xite/markdown/software-projects.md

 If your project uses some report tool you can add the reports destination directories to the resources and they will be imported in the Xite site.

+Xite uses Gradle as build system, TestNG for tests and ReportNG for test reports.

+You can look at our build.gradle and src/xite/xite/site.groovy for a hint.

 Syntax highlighting
 -------------------